Vs. Capcom: Infinite

-finals for other fighting games - and the trolling stream monsters of course.
+finals for other fighting games - and the trolling stream monsters.
 (Welp.
 To answer their question now, we can confirm that Mahvel is not at EVO

 If you laughed at such jokes or spread around memes during the MVC3 days what that behavior was rampant, you're just as guilty as the players who were holding up the signs.
 Nobody and nothing stays on top forever, which is why one should be humble when times are good.
 (For the record, I'm not basing this opinion on heresy.
-I personally attended major fighting game tournaments during that time and witnessed disrespect from the MVC3 community towards other fighting games, including the one I was
+I personally attended many major fighting game tournaments in the 2010's and witnessed disrespect from the MVC3 community towards other fighting games, including the one I was